 Hikes are also popular.
 Although be warned, the hike down is a cakewalk, but the climb back up can be grueling for anyone who isn’t fighting fit.
 Hiking all the way to the bottom back to the top generally isn’t possible within a single day.
 There are several hikes around the rim of the canyon, which will afford you some spectacular views.

-If you’re short on time (and with a four-hour drive, you likely will be), a helicopter tour will allow you to see all the most amazing parts of the canyon from an incredible vantage point.
-If you really want to save on time, you can book a helicopter tour starting and ending in Las Vegas.
-This is one of the easiest and most amazing ways to see the Grand Canyon, and you can do it all in less than two hours.
+If you’re short on time, a Grand Canyon helicopter tour will allow you to see all the most amazing parts of the canyon from an incredible vantage point.
+If you really want to save time, you can book a helicopter tour starting and ending in Las Vegas.
+This is one of the easiest and most amazing ways to see the Grand Canyon, and you can do it all in about 4.5 hours.

 Red Rock Canyon

-Top Golf is easy to spot with its towering pillars supporting a massive net to catch powerful drives.
-Inside a number of bays line one side of the enclosure, all facing a number of large colored rings.
-With a system that can track where your ball goes, Top Golf allows you to play a number of fun games with your drives.
+Topgolf is easy to spot, with its towering pillars supporting a massive net to catch powerful drives.
+Inside, a number of bays line one side of the enclosure, all facing some large colored rings.
+With a system that can track where your ball goes, Topgolf allows you to play a number of fun games with your drives.

-Whether you’re an avid golfer or a total amateur, Top Golf can be an incredible experience.
-The entire laid-back atmosphere and fun game mechanics make driving feel approachable and unintimidating.
+Whether you’re an avid golfer or a total amateur, Topgolf can be an incredible experience.
+The entire laid-back atmosphere and fun game mechanics make driving a golf ball feel approachable and unintimidating.

 The food isn’t an afterthought either.
-With a chef-inspired menu, Top Golf’s food and drink selection will bring your experience to the next level. (website)
+With a chef-inspired menu, Topgolf’s food and drink selection will bring your experience to the next level.

-A super popular attraction with families is the Mandalay Bay aquarium.
+A super popular attraction with families is the Shark Reef Aquarium at Mandalay Bay Resort and Casino.
 This aquarium boasts a stunning variety of over 2000 different species of aquatic and reptile life.
 Mandalay Bay will allow you to get up close and personal with these creatures in a number of amazing ways.

 The Touch Pool allows you to stick your hand in the water and get hands-on with a rotating assortment of rays, sharks, and horseshoe crabs.
 Your kids might come in scared of sharks, but by the time they’re done with this underwater petting zoo, they’ll be asking, “Mommy can we keep him?”
 (You can’t, in case you were wondering.)